mtharrison/bsprite-go/README.md

 A go package for creating bsprites

+##Public methods

+Generates a bsprite object from one or more glob patterns

+    func Make(globs ...string) (err error, sprite Sprite)

+Returns the combined generated sprite data

+    func (sprite Sprite) Body() []byte

+Returns the headers to be served with the sprite

+    func (sprite Sprite) Headers() map[string]string

 ##Usage

 Example of creating sprites from all .jpg within a folder and then serving them on a URL `/images`